 Institutional Research and Effectiveness

-The mission of Institutional Research and Effectiveness is to efficiently disseminate high quality information to support and enhance the operation, planning, and decision making processes of Tennessee Wesleyan College, while also coordinating and maintaining reporting requirements for external agencies and organizations and facilitating assessments to demonstrate and enhance TWC's effectiveness.
+The mission of Institutional Effectiveness (including institutional research) is to efficiently disseminate high quality information to support and enhance the operation, planning, and decision making processes of Tennessee Wesleyan College while also coordinating and maintaining reporting requirements for external agencies and organizations and facilitating assessments to demonstrate and enhance TWC's effectiveness.

 - Provide decision support research and analysis to facilitate the college's planning process and associated program review, accreditation, benchmarking, and outcomes assessment activities

 - Report official institutional data to external agencies and organizations

 - Design and conduct internal studies as needed for informed decision making

 - Develop and maintain student cohort databases for longitudinal comparisons and analysis

 - Serve as the liaison to the regional accrediting agency (SACSCOC)

 - Perform additional institutional research duties that may become necessary to further the goals of the college

 Tennessee Wesleyan College does not discriminate on the basis of race, color, gender, ethnic or national origin, religion, sexual orientation, age, disability or political beliefs in provision of educational opportunities and benefits.